nvitya/nvcm/README.md

-# NVCM ARM Cortex-M Framework
+# NVCM ARM Cortex-M Microcontroller Framework

 The NVCM is an open source, object based, vendor independent C++ software framework for ARM Cortex-M microcontrollers.
 It makes easier to create software for ARM Cortex-M based boards, while the code stays small and effective.